 Fish and chips are the iconic British takeaway food.
 Tender white fish, wrapped in a beer batter coating, crisped to perfection.

 🎄When to Eat?
 To do Christmas dinner Spanish style, you eat on Christmas Eve unlike here in the UK where we traditionally eat in the middle of Christmas day. 🎄A Bit of Family History At my parent’s house, we ate at 1:00 pm prompt.
 Overcooked dry turkey, soggy bitter whole […]

 Lucky Grapes Eating 12 grapes at midnight on New Year’s Eve is the traditional way to welcome the New Year in Spain.
 The grapes are considered lucky las doce uvas de la suerte (“the 12 lucky grapes”).
 They have to be eaten one at a time with each of the […]

 Well, what do you need to know about leeks?
 Leeks are a member of the onion family.
 The Roman Empire grew them for their more refined flavour than the stronger onion.
 Nero Apparently, Emperor Nero was partial to them as he believed they would improve his voice.
 He ate so […]

-SPAM History Lets go back in time to World War II.
-Fish was unavailable so us Brits made SPAM fritters instead for our weekly deep fry with chips.
+SPAM History Let’s go back in time to World War II.
+Fish was unavailable so we Brits made SPAM fritters instead for our weekly deep fry with chips.
 SPAM is canned pork luncheon meat made in the USA by Hormel, introduced in 1937.
 It became popular during WW II because […]

-My wife’s parents were Irish, mother from Dublin and father from Newry, lived in London, and following regular visits “home” would always return with some genuine white pudding in their suitcase.
-Their return was looked forward to with great excitement and no sooner had the suitcase been opened, the frying pan was on and white […]
+My wife’s parents were Irish, mother from Dublin and father from Newry, lived in London, and following regular visits “home” would always return with some genuine Irish black and white pudding in their suitcase.